jimCresswell/tfs-proto1/README.md

 ## Project Status

 The project uses a [simple Kanban board](https://github.com/jimCresswell/trees-from-seed/projects/1).

-I'm currently building the data handling capabilities, UI is next.
+## Continuous Integration and Delivery

+Both code and end-to-end tests are run automatically on push using GitHub actions.
+The configuration is [here](./.github/workflows/main.yml) and the results are [here](https://github.com/jimCresswell/trees-from-seed/actions).

+Pull requests are blocked on all tests passing and the source branch being up to date with `master`.

 ## Customising the Build